 As E. Coudray observe: ‘Nostalgia has a future.
 A wind of modernity is blowing over Coudray and new fragrances have recently been added to the luxurious catalogue.’
 Remaining true to the Art Deco design, today’s fragrance bottles are decorated with engraved floral arabesques – and the contents, most importantly, showcase the quality and exceptionality of fragrances that have delighted women since 1822.

-The fragrance which has bewitched us, in particular, is Iris Rose – indeed, we chose it for our Perfume Society Exquisite Essences Discovery Box.
+The fragrance which has bewitched us, in particular, is Iris Rose.
 Utterly beguiling, it opens with violet leaves, iris absolute and dewy Bulgarian rose essence.
 As the heart unfolds, another rose note – this time from richly romantic Bulgarian rose absolute – reveals itself, alongside suede-like iris butter and heliotrope.
 The base lingers languidly: blonde woods, white musks, touches of tonka bean, patchouli and resinous cistus labdanum, all sweetened and softened by vanilla.